2021 - '23 Wisconsin PTA Board of Directors

 In order to provide local units with the service and guidance that they deserve, we need leaders from across the state to join our board and help steer the organization on the most direct path to success!

 All positions are a two-year commitment with the exception of President-Elect.
 The President-Elect will serve two years learning the president’s role and managing the Region Advisors.
 The President-Elect will then move into the two-year President’s term in 2026.
-Feel free to research all of the Wisconsin PTA positions at http://wisconsinpta.org/elections/ Please feel free to contact anyone currently on the board with questions.
+Feel free to research all of the Wisconsin PTA positions at https://wisconsinpta.org/elections/ Please feel free to contact anyone currently on the board with questions.

 President